oncody/civ-board-game-2010/README.md

 To invest a coin, lower your economy coin dial by 1.
 This coin no longer counts towards your 15 coin victory condition 1.
 Place an investment token on an investment card.
 Investments cannot be removed by other players

 ## Trade Phase
+Trade is used to research technologies and can be converted to production in the production phase.
+Trade is saved from turn to turn.
 Everyone does the following actions at the same time in any order

 ### Harvest Trade
 Add together the number of trade icons in all of your cities' outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
 Increment your trade dial equal to the total number of trade icons